nurulmac11/nmacun/content/curse-of-amqp-celery.md

 ```

 Pretty simple and straightforward actually.
 We have redis as a broker on the same network and postgresql db for storing results of tasks.
 Also we are using ETA and retry features of celery which makes things more complex and hard.
 But we keep having mysterious problems with celery.
 What's happening was, our workers were stopping to process tasks suddenly, after working several hours, without any error.
-When we check the logs, status machine, network, everything seemed ok.
+When we check the logs, status of the server, network, everything seemed ok.
+I even tried switching in between redis and rabbitmq as broker several times, but didn't help at all.

 There were <a href="https://stackoverflow.com/a/33936673/4087794" target="_blank">some debugging suggestions</a> on the internet using tools such as strace but they lead to nothing.
 My best guess was it was caused some kind of deadlock or connection problem with broker.
 Seemed like celery was losing connection to broker but was unable to reconnect to broker.
 I found some discussions on celery/kombu repo's discussion pages but there were no solution, just some unclosed pull requests that still needs work.